Part of Core Framework Modules

 “Which system layer is active?”

-“Which safe update would make different behavior possible?”
+“Which condition, rule or safe update would make different behavior available?”

 From judgment to observation.
 From observation to direction.
 From direction to safer change.